Home → Holds Management in Evergreen → Printer Friendly Version

 To uncancel a hold, select the title to be placed back on hold and choose "Uncancel Hold" from the Actions menu.

-Based on your library’s setting, hold request time can be reset when a hold is un-cancelled.
+Based on your library’s setting, hold request time may be reset when a hold is un-cancelled.

-You can view details of a hold by selecting a hold then clicking the Detail View button on the Holds screen.
+You can view details of a hold from the patron's account by selecting a hold then clicking the Detail View button on the Holds screen.

 You may add a note to a hold in the Detail View.